Network Epidemic Control via Model Predictive Control: Extended Version: PROBLEM FORMULATION AND MPC DESIGN

-\begin{remark}[Structure of $C_T$] The constant $C_T = (1/\underline{v}_T)^{M_{\mathrm{tot}}+1}$ accounts for the potential misalignment of Perron eigenvectors when the matrices $M_m$ switch at sampling instants.
-Because $\underline{v}_T < 1$ in general, $C_T$ may grow exponentially with $M_{\mathrm{tot}}$ (and hence with $T$).
-Consequently, Prop.~\ref{prop:decay_eig_clean} should be understood as a \emph{finite-horizon} guarantee: it certifies exponential decay at rate $\alpha$ on any fixed interval $[t_0, T]$, but does not by itself establish $\|y(t)\|_1 \to 0$ as $t \to \infty$.
-Exponential decay is established separately in Theorem~\ref{thm:global_exp_decay} using a common Lyapunov function that avoids eigenvector switching. \end{remark}
+\begin{remark}[Structure of $C_T$] The constant $C_T = (\bar{v}_T/\underline{v}_T)^{M_{\mathrm{tot}}+1}$ accounts for the potential misalignment of Perron eigenvectors when the matrices $M_m$ switch at sampling instants.
+Because $\underline{v}_T < \bar{v}_T$ in general, $C_T$ may grow with $M_{\mathrm{tot}}$ (and hence with $T$).
+Thus, Prop.~\ref{prop:decay_eig_clean} provides a \emph{finite-horizon} guarantee on $[t_0, T]$, justifying the per-step MPC constraint~\cite{talaei2025network}.
+Global exponential decay ($t \to \infty$) is established separately in Theorem~\ref{thm:global_exp_decay} by exhibiting a feasible continuation with a single terminal Lyapunov vector. \end{remark}